Child Law Solicitors London

 In the vast majority of cases, the arrangements for the children can be agreed without any involvement of solicitors, but where the parents cannot agree with whom the children should live with, they may need advice from specialist child custody solicitors.
 If you’re experiencing difficulties in agreeing child arrangements with your spouse, contact our expert child custody lawyers for an initial consultation.

-If you cannot reach an agreement about the continuing care of the children directly with the other parent, before making an application to the court, you could consider going to see a mediator together with the other parent.
+If you cannot reach an agreement about the continuing care of the children, before making an application to the court, you could consider going to see a mediator together with the other parent.

-If either parent does not feel confident about mediation/dealing with the other parent on their own in front of the mediator, but is prepared to meet face to face with the other parent with their respective solicitors present, a round table meeting (potentially chaired by the mediator) could be arranged at either of the solicitors’ offices to attempt to reach agreement in that setting.
+If either parent does not feel confident about mediation or dealing with the other parent on their own in front of the mediator, but is prepared to meet face to face with the other parent with their respective solicitors present, a round table meeting (potentially chaired by the mediator) could be arranged at either of the solicitors’ offices to attempt to reach agreement in that setting.

 It is only if out of court options will not work in the particular case that an application should be made to the court to make a determination.